keikai/keikai-blog/blog/_posts/2023-11-29-Unlocking_Efficiency_Keikai6.markdown

 images come from https://drive.google.com/open?id=17EEz_BuTVsTSeAA3a8AakyMspVSd_OEb made with draw.io -->

 Keikai spreadsheet is a fast and modern ajax web spreadsheet component that brings Excel functionalities into your web applications.
-We are excited to share that Keikai 6.0.0-Beta, coming with a new set of enhancements to elevate your spreadsheet experience, is now available.
+We are excited to share that Keikai 6.0.0-Beta, coming with a new set of enhancements to elevate your spreadsheet experience, will be available very soon.
 In this blog post, we will explore three of its key features.

 ## Row & Column Grouping